TheSICQ/ApresSQI/README.md

 ```
 will use the `toy` parameter, signing with seeds and using compressed signatures.

+#### Acknowledgements
+The code in this directory is based on the [documentation](http://sqisign.org/spec/sqisign-20230601.pdf) from the NIST submission of SQIsign.
+Further, it uses many ideas introduced in [Deuring for the People](https://eprint.iacr.org/2023/106), and some code found here is also taken from the [code](https://github.com/friends-of-quaternions/deuring), made by Jonathan Komada Eriksen, Lorenz Panny, Jana Sotáková and Mattia Veroni.
+Some other code (specifically, lattice enumeration) is also taken from the [code](https://github.com/LearningToSQI/SQISign-SageMath) accompanying the project [Learning to SQI](https://learningtosqi.github.io/), made by Maria Corte-Real Santos, Jonathan Komada Eriksen, Michael Meyer and Giacomo Pope.
+Finally, the implementation of sqrt_velu in xonly_velusqrt.py is from the SageMath source code, adapted to work with our custom xPoint class (doing x-only arithmetic).

 ### Benchmark Verification

 The directory `BenchmarkVerification` allows us to (re)run benchmarking found in Section 7 of the paper.
 It contains two subdirectories: